SAPSAR1812/Team_Abhiyaan_Application/README.md

-PS: beginner_tutorials contains the solutions for Section A
+PS: 1) beginner_tutorials contains the solutions for Section A
+    2) Turtle.png has the screenshot for the ROS question